 Fiat Panda, the latest incarnation of which has proved to be fairly reliable so far.
 Figures from Warranty Direct have also shown that the 500 hatchback has performed reasonably well, and customer reviews of our website paint a very favourable picture.
 However, a couple of the interior panels feel a little bit flimsy in their quality and the three-year warranty looks a little mean compared with the longer arrangements that rival manufacturers provide.

-Although the 500C hasn’t been specifically tested by Euro NCAP, the hatchback has, and has achieved the full five-star rating.
+Although the 500C hasn’t been specifically tested by Euro NCAP, the hatchback has, and it achieved a disappointing three-star rating under 2017's stringent regulations.
 However, the test was carried out in 2007 and the tests became much harder in 2009, so it’s possible that the car wouldn’t achieve such a high rating were it to be tested now.
 Standard safety kit includes front, side and curtain airbags, plus another ‘bag to protect the driver’s knees.
 However, stability control isn’t standard on any version except the Abarth.

 The mainstream 500C line-up is comprised of four trim levels: Pop, Colour Therapy, Lounge and S. Pop models get remote central locking, air-con and electric windows and mirrors, but alloy wheels are extra.
 Colour Therapy models come with a ‘Pool Ball’ gear knob, white door-mirror covers and five bespoke paint colours.
 Lounge trim adds Bluetooth and USB connectivity, dual-zone climate control, chrome trims, fog lights, alloy wheels, rear parking sensors and leather highlights in the cabin.
 Top-of-the-range S models get dark-tinted windows, a sporty leather steering wheel, 16-inch alloys and foglights.
 Then there are the Abarth models, which look even sportier.
 Mind you, when you’re buying a 500, personalisation is the key, and if you buy one, you’ll be actively encouraged to choose from the extensive range of options and accessories.